ChaitanyaC22/Udacity-AWS-MLE-ND-Project1-Bike-Sharing-Demand-with-AutoGluon/README.md

 # Predict Bike Sharing Demand with AutoGluon

 ## Introduction to AWS Machine Learning Final Project
 This project focuses on using AWS open-source AutoML library, AutoGluon to predict the bike sharing demand using the Kaggle Bike Sharing demand dataset.
-The ulimate objective is to use AutoGluon's 'Tabular Prediction' to achieve an accurate AutoML based baseline models without dealing with a lot of cumbersome issues like data cleaning, feature engineering, hyperparameter optimzation, model selection, etc.
+The ulimate objective is to use AutoGluon's 'Tabular Prediction' to achieve accurate AutoML-based baseline models without dealing with a lot of cumbersome issues like data cleaning, feature engineering, hyperparameter optimzation, model selection, etc.

 ### Source: AWS Machine Learning Engineer Nanodegree Scholarship Program